 Neither in the epistles to the churches nor in those addressed to Christians in general is there anywhere found the smallest word relative to the choice or establishment of elders, nor to the necessity of choosing or establishing them, whilst one finds in them that there were leaders that the faithful were exhorted to recognize and respect by very different motives to that of an official establishment.
 What a confirmation of that which we have already abundantly shewn in our examination of the Epistles to Timothy and Titus!

 The Acts of the Apostles do not leave on their part any doubt.
-There the apostles,| Barnabas and Paul, choose elders for the flock in each town.
+There the apostles¦, Barnabas and Paul, choose elders for the flock in each town.
 The anonymous author speaks of the want of exactness in the French translations of this passage.

-| It is the same word which we noticed in @Romans 12.
+¦ It is the same word which we noticed in @Romans 12.

-| Our adversaries, driven to an extremity, have wanted to persuade us that Paul and Barnabas were not even apostles.
+¦ Our adversaries, driven to an extremity, have wanted to persuade us that Paul and Barnabas were not even apostles.
 The Spirit of God calls them so in their first voyage (@Acts 14: 27).
-And Paul insists on his apostolate as being independent of all human instrumentality: &#8220;not by man.&#8221; Also we can see in @1 Corinthians 9: 6 the place which he gives to Barnabas, as well as that which he gives to himself.
+And Paul insists on his apostolate as being independent of all human instrumentality: "not by man."
+Also we can see in @1 Corinthians 9: 6 the place which he gives to Barnabas, as well as that which he gives to himself.

 {214}

-He is right, for they wrongly add &#8220;by the suffrages of the assemblies.|
+He is right, for they wrongly add "by the suffrages of the assemblies¦.

-Now that word so paraphrased signifies quite simply &#8220;they chose.&#8221; According to the etymology, it alludes to the act of extending the hand, a common way of voting; but its regular meaning is *to choose,* and in this sense it is twice used in the New Testament (@2 Corinthians 8: 19; @Acts 10: 41, &#8220;witnesses before chosen of God&#8221;): passages which leave no doubt of its meaning.
+Now that word so paraphrased signifies quite simply "they chose."
+According to the etymology, it alludes to the act of extending the hand, a common way of voting; but its regular meaning is *to choose*, and in this sense it is twice used in the New Testament (@2 Corinthians 8: 19; @Acts 10: 41, "witnesses before chosen of God"): passages which leave no doubt of its meaning.
 The authority of the most valuable dictionaries confirms what these passages point out.

 The anonymous author speaks of apostles of a lower class, as Junias, Andronicus, and Barnabas, sent by the churches.
 The word of God gives no room for any such thought.
 There were, for certain objects, messengers of the churches.
 But the word of God nowhere says that Junias, Andronicus, and Barnabas had been sent by a church.
-There is one messenger of a church whom scripture calls &#8220;sent.&#8221; It is Epaphroditus.
+There is one messenger of a church whom scripture calls "sent."
+It is Epaphroditus.
 But the Philippians only sent him to carry temporal assistance to Paul, a prisoner at Rome; @Philippians 2: 25.